 The FACTS Family Portal allows parents to view the student's grades, upcoming assignments, attendance, and billing information.
 The BCS website also allows parents to view information about the life of the school, pictures, school news, and calendar information.
-The website includes valuable information, including an interactive calendar of events that we encourage all parents to subscribe.
+The website includes an interactive calendar of events to which we encourage all parents to subscribe, as well as other valuable information.